zestyxyz/.github/profile/README.md

 Zesty Market empowers entrepreneurs and creators with tooling that facilitates commerce in the metaverse.

-We're doing a lot of different things right now, but the best way to get started is by joining our Discord here: https://discord.gg/7d7agTbmKf
+The best way to get in touch with us is by joining our Discord here: https://discord.gg/7d7agTbmKf